 Those seem straightforward enough.

-What if I told you that there was a way to find only relevant link opportunities and outreach to get links all with the click of a button?
+What if I told you that there was a way to find only relevant link opportunities with the click of a button?

 I hope you’ll find this post useful.